LeoVS09/halojs/README.md

 ### SSR and Lazy Loading

-HaloJS components are by default lazy loaded and prerendered on server.
+HaloJS components are by default lazy-loaded and prerendered on the server.
 Similar to Qwik's lazy loading model, but implemented on top of SolidJS core.

 ```tsx
 // App.tsx